mhoffrog/onedev-manual/pages/mysql-service.md

 1. If the job runs with a Kubernetes executor and if you want to run MySQL  service on particular nodes, configure service locator in section _More Settings_ of the executor like below:

   ![Service Locator](../images/service-locator.png)

+1. Now in job commands you may connect to host name _mysql_ (same as service name) to do database related things